Exploring the origins of perpendicular magnetic anisotropy in amorphous Tb-Co via changes in medium-range ordering: Discussion

-Fig.~\ref{fig:fig3} shows the trend in average relative \% change in mean bond length as a function of tilt angle for the films grown at room temperature and 300$^{\circ}$C. Relative \% change below the ~$\pm0.2\%$ margin of error indicates that the films are isotropic within the limit of the technique.
+Fig.~\ref{fig:fig3} shows the trend in average relative \% change in mean bond length as a function of tilt angle for the films grown at 20$^{\circ}$C and 300$^{\circ}$C. Relative \% change below the ~$\pm0.2\%$ margin of error indicates that the films are isotropic within the limit of the technique.
 Above this margin of error, the films exhibit changes in relative mean bond distances dependent on orientation through the films.

 From the \textit{l}$_{zz}$ fits, the extrapolated maximum bond lengths are calculated.
-For the film deposited at room temperature, the extrapolated maximum relative \% change in mean bond length is 1.4\%.
-For the film deposited at 300$^{\circ}$C, the extrapolated maximum relative \% change in mean bond length is 3.1\%.
+For the film deposited at 20$^{\circ}$C, the extrapolated maximum relative \% change in mean bond length is 1.4\%.
+For the film deposited at 300$^{\circ}$C, the extrapolated maximum relative \% change in mean bond length is 4.5\%.
 These values are determined by extending the fitting curves to a theoretical 90$^{\circ}$ tilt.
-Both films exhibit shorter mean bond lengths in the in-plane direction compared to the out-of-plane direction.
-The film grown at 300$^{\circ}$C exhibits a larger change in mean bond length between the in-plane and out-of-plane orientations compared with the film grown at room temperature.
-The in-plane bond lengths in the film grown at 300$^{\circ}$C are larger, on average, than the bonds in the out-of-plane orientation.
-Assuming the texturing model for PMA, this corresponds to a greater proportion of Co-Tb bonds in the out-of-plane orientation relative to Co-Co bonds in the in-plane orientations.
-The greater relative \% change in mean bond length for 300$^{\circ}$C indicates that at higher deposition temperatures adatoms with higher energies at impingement orient such that Co-Tb bonds form preferentially in the out-of-plane direction, consistent with EXAFS data on \textit{a}-Tb-Fe films\cite{harris1992,harris1993}.
+Both films exhibit shorter mean bond lengths in the IP direction compared to the OOP direction.
+The IP bond lengths in the film grown at 300$^{\circ}$C are larger, on average, than the bonds in the OOP orientation.
+Assuming the texturing model for PMA, this corresponds to a greater proportion of Co-Tb bonds in the OOP orientation relative to Co-Co bonds in the IP orientations.
+The greater relative \% change in mean bond length for 300$^{\circ}$C indicates that at higher deposition temperatures adatoms with higher energies at impingement orient such that Co-Tb bonds form preferentially in the OOP direction, consistent with EXAFS data on \textit{a}-Tb-Fe films\cite{harris1992,harris1993}.